Dear readers of ADxS.org, please forgive the disruption.

 Short-term alcohol consumption reduces stress symptoms.
 Long-term alcohol consumption, on the other hand, increases them.

-If another substance-related addiction existed in addition to an alcohol addiction, young men were 5.3 times more likely to have ADHD.1
+If there was another substance-related addiction in addition to an alcohol addiction, the probability of ADHD was 5.3 times higher in young men.1

 17.1.2.
 Cannabis use and ADHD

-Dosages that cause an intoxicating effect do not represent serious medical significance.
-In the case of non-medical cannabis, medical usefulness is fundamentally questionable due to the high fluctuations in active ingredients.
+Dosages that cause an intoxicating effect are of no serious medical significance.
+The medical usability of non-medical cannabis is fundamentally questionable due to the high fluctuations in the active ingredients.

-See more at Cannabinoidergic medications for ADHD And Substance abuse with self-medication effects in ADHD.
+More on this at Cannabinoid medication for ADHD And Substance abuse with self-medication effects in ADHD.

 17.2.
 Non-substance-related addictions

-ADHD seems to trigger more video game time, while more video game time does not increase ADHD.2
+ADHD appears to be triggered by more video game time, while more video game time does not cause an increase in ADHD.2

-Internet gaming addiction and ADHD appear to exhibit the same decreased functional connectivity between PFC and subcortical brain regions, each of which declined after 1 year of drug treatment.3
+Internet gaming addiction and ADHD appear to exhibit the same reduced functional connectivity between PFC and subcortical brain regions, which decreased after 1 year of drug treatment in each case.3

-One study found an association between Internet gaming addiction and inattention.
-It also found that this relationship was strengthened by a more vertical individualistic cultural orientation with no significant gender difference.4
+One study found a link between internet gaming addiction and inattention.
+It also found that this relationship was reinforced by a more vertical individualistic cultural orientation with no significant gender difference.4

 17.2.2.
 Internet addiction and ADHD

-Internet addiction was distinguished by one study into two subtypes: one subtype that correlated with impulsivity and ADHD-HI and another subtype that correlated with compulsivity.6
+Internet addiction was differentiated into two subtypes by one study: one subtype that correlated with impulsivity and ADHD-HI and another subtype that correlated with compulsivity.6

-One study found that Internet addiction in ADHD correlated with motivational dysfunction but not executive dysfunction.7
+One study found that internet addiction in ADHD correlated with motivational dysfunction, but not with executive dysfunction.7

-Excessive cell phone use correlated with impulsivity8 and affected 20.1% of participating student subjects.
+Excessive cell phone use correlates with impulsivity8 and affected 20.1% of the participating student test subjects.

-Excessive cell phone use further correlated with higher levels of
+Excessive cell phone use continued to correlate with higher levels of

 • Alcohol consumption